Bjerkreim Municipality

 Bjerkreim is a municipality in Rogaland county, Norway.
 It is located in the traditional district of Dalane.
 The administrative centre of the municipality is the village of Vikeså.
-Other villages in the municipality include Bjerkreim and Øvrebygd.
+Other villages in the municipality include Røysland and Øvrebygd.

 Nature has been generous in giving Bjerkreim many idyllic places, making Bjerkreim a good place to live by living in a countryside environment, but still relatively close to a major city, Stavanger.
 Bjerkreim has one of the most important salmon rivers in Norway, Bjerkreimselva.
 The most important livelihoods are agriculture and small-scale industries.